mcsaban/GateHub-sysops-candidates-task/README.md

 ## [part 4]

 This is an Ansible playbook that is used to configure and install various software packages on Fedora Linux systems.
-The playbook consists of two plays, one for the "fedora" hosts and one for the "developer" hosts.
+The playbook consists of two plays, one for the "target" hosts and one for the "developer" hosts.

-### For the "fedora" hosts, the playbook performs the following tasks:
+### For the "target" hosts, the playbook performs the following tasks:

     Update all packages to the latest version.
     Add the Slack repository to the system's yum repository list.